-Cancelling a direct debit from your credit card does not involve rocket science, but it’s crucial that you pay attention to certain aspects to ensure it runs smoothly
+Cancelling a direct debit from your credit card does not involve rocket science, but it’s crucial that you pay attention to certain aspects.

 Upon signing up for a direct debit you give someone else permission to request funds directly from your credit card account on an ongoing basis.
 While this gives you an easy way to make payments on time, there are instances when you might want to put a stop to a particular direct debit.
 While certain financial institutions might make it seem like cancelling a direct debit is a lengthy and tedious process, the truth is you can do this by following a few simple steps.
 Before you take these steps though, confirm that you’re not breaching the terms of a contract by cancelling an ongoing direct debit.

 Why would I need to cancel a direct debit payment?

 Direct debits can simplify how you make payments, but there are instances when you might want to put a stop to one or more direct debits.
 Some of the most common reasons to stop direct debits include the following: